Azure/get-keyvault-secrets/README.md

 # GitHub Action to fetch secrets from azure key vault

-With the Get KeyVault Secrets action, you can consume the secrets in your azure keyvaults as part of your github actions workflow.
+With the Get KeyVault Secrets action, you can consume the secrets from your azure keyvaults in your github actions workflow.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!